Dozens of people die in English Channel, after boat sinks | DW | 24.11.2021

 Fishermen in the waters between France and the UK found an empty vessel and bodies in the water.

-Several people were found dead on Wednesday on the English Channel — the waters between France and the UK — after their inflatable dinghy capsized, French Interior Minister Gerald Darmanin said.
+Dozens of people were found dead on Wednesday in the English Channel — the waters between France and the UK — after their inflatable dinghy capsized, French Interior Minister Gerald Darmanin said.

-The incident reportedly ocurred near the French coastal cities of Calais and Dunkirk.
+A local official said it was the worst accident in the English Channel involving migrants on record.

-"Twenty-four corpses were recovered and 26 people are alive," Franck Dhersin, mayor of the French district of Teteghem and vice president of transport for the northern France region was quoted as saying.
+"This is no doubt the worst accident involving migrants trying to make it to Britain," Franck Dhersin, mayor of the French district of Teteghem and vice president of transport for the northern France region told Reuters news agency.

-Local news channel BFM reported that at least 27 people had died in the incident.
+Earlier she said 24 corpses had been recovered and 26 people were found alive.
+Local news channel BFM earlier reported that at least 27 people had died in the incident.

+The incident ocurred near the French coastal cities of Calais and Dunkirk.

-A rescue operation was still underway, after local fishermen spotted the an empty small dinghy and with bodies on the water, according to Reuters news agency.
+A rescue operation was still underway, after local fishermen spotted the an empty small dinghy and with bodies on the water.

 Two helicopters and three police or rescue boats were at the scene, local authorities said.